noissefnoc/embulk-output-gsheets/README.md

 ## Authentication

+### Turn on API

+First, create API project from [Google API Console](https://console.developers.google.com/) if haven't create it.
+And then turn on Google Sheets API.

 ### Prepare client secret JSON

 [OAuth 2](https://developers.google.com/accounts/docs/OAuth2) is used to authorize this application.
 This library uses [Google API Ruby Client](https://github.com/google/google-api-ruby-client) for authentication and handling Google sheets.